Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 The Pitt Momentum Funds are a suite of funding mechanisms designed to support:

-- the early stages of new projects – or to finish an existing project, such as a book manuscript – and primarily intended for individual faculty (Seeding Grants);
+- the early stages of new projects – or to finish an existing project, such as a book manuscript – and primarily intended for individual faculty (Priming Grants);

 - the planning and capacity-building stages for multidisciplinary team projects (Teaming Grants); and